-The first loop is reversed.
+Mastercam reverses the loop.
 The others maintain their original chaining direction.
-Your other option is to double click on the desired chain to reverse it.
+Your other option is to double-click on the desired chain to reverse it.

 Use the right-click drop-down in Chain Manager when you want to analyze, edit, name, and make other changes to your chains.